jandelgado/lede-dockercompiler/README.md

              -ti --rm docker.io/jandelgado/openwrt-imagecompiler:latest bash
 ```

-This will take you to a bash shell with an OpenWRT build environment.
+This will take you to a bash shell with an OpenWrt build environment.
 Local
 directory `workdir` will be mounted to `/workdir` in the container.
 See below
 for how to use the image.